mbaske/grid-sensor/README.md

 ![Custom Observations List](Images/custom_obs_added.png)

- Like the other tagged settings, the observations list is associated with a sensor instance.
+ Like the other tagged settings, observation lists are associated with a sensor instance.
 If your agent uses multiple sensors, those can observe different aspects of the same object type.
 For instance, a long range sensor might just need to detect a spaceship's position, while a short range sensor also has to observe its shield strength and the ship's shape.
 Just select the appropriate options and edit the observations list for customizing a sensor instance.

 Since object settings are tag specific, it is expected that custom observations for a particular tag are consistent.
 Don't create multiple DetectableGameObject subclasses for different gameobjects sharing the same tag.
 If objects are distinct with regard to their observable values, then they should have distinct tags.